 Sherin served as an adjunct faculty and collaborative pianist at Mesa Community College and collaborative pianist/co-director at Perry High School.
 With Sherin's assistance, the Perry High School concert choir achieved the Superior Award at the 2011 Heritage Festival.
 As a result, the choir was invited to perform at Carnegie Hall in New York City in March of 2012.

 Under Sherin’s tutelage, more than 96% of her piano students have been awarded superior honors through statewide and internationally acclaimed piano programs, and selected students have won statewide piano competitions.
-Sherin is a proud member of East Valley Music Teacher Association (EVMTA), Arizona State Music Teacher Association (ASMTA) and Music Teacher National Association (MTNA).
-She is currently the Vice President of EVMTA, and the chair of the Composers Celebration Concert, a fundraising event for EVMTA in which students perform for the open public.
+Sherin is a proud member of the East Valley Music Teacher Association (EVMTA), Arizona State Music Teacher Association (ASMTA), and Music Teacher National Association (MTNA).
+She is currently the President of EVMTA.
+In 2019, Sherin became a nationally certified teacher of music through MTNA.
 Sherin has a passion for teaching and is committed to developing excellence from her piano students.